cdl-biosimilars/mofi/README.md

 ## Creating frozen distributions and Debian packages

+First:

+* Create and copy the library as described above
+* Create the html documentation as described above

 ### Freezing (Windows)

-* First create and copy the library as described above
 * Run `./package.sh`
 * The folder `build/mofi-windows/` is now a self-contained ModFinder installation, which can be compressed (if desired) and distributed.
 * Start the program by double-clicking `ModFinder`.